-It is crucially important to choose the right sort of plants for the shady areas in your garden: under an over-hanging roof, under trees, in the shade of your house or garden cabin.
+It is crucially important to choose the right sort of plants for the shady areas in your garden: under an over-hanging roof, under trees, in the shade of your house or garden shed.

-Fortunately, there are plenty of plants for shade gardening, so you will be able to create a nice flower arrangement even in places with poor lighting conditions.
+Fortunately, there are plenty of plants for shade gardening, so you will be able to create a nice garden design even in places with poor lighting conditions.

-However, it is not enough to know that a plant is shade loving.
-While choosing the plants, it is highly recommended to consider the following factors:
+However, it is not enough just to know that a plant is shade loving.
+While choosing suitable plants for your garden, it is highly recommended to consider the following factors:

 Will you be able to protect your plant, especially in winter season?
 Some plants are quite hardy, while the others are more delicate, with no resistance to winter frosts, so it might be necessary to keep them indoors at least for a few weeks.